After a decade in the business, here's my list of the best blogging tools for beginners and pros.

 Blogstomp is a much cheaper alternative to Adobe and much easier to learn how to use.
 You can use it to create collages or resize images with various presets, or as a batch.
 To be honest, I sometimes still use it when I'm in a rush and creating small pics as it's so fast.

-SEO means Search Engine Optimisation and it's a mix of strategy, tech and rewriting your work so that the search engines like Google can find and rank it more easily.
+SEO means Search Engine Optimization and it's a mix of strategy, tech and rewriting your work so that the search engines like Google can find and rank it more easily.

 There are many pieces of software out there that churn through people's searches and websites, looking for the secret sauce.